cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/protocol-and-framework-spec/protocol-and-framework-spec.md

    - Developers who can contribute to Gazelle's client development and new platform suppot such as Android and iOS.
    - Developers who can contribute to development of predicate DSL and Gazelle smart contracts.

-## Blockchain with fraud-proof scaling solutions in big picture
+## High-level overview of the fraud-proof scaling solutions

 ### Basic Terminologies

 - **Merkle tree**: a data structure that allows efficient and secure verification of large data, only requiring $log(n)$ of computation where n is the number of leaf nodes in the tree.
 It is important to highlight that in Plasma, Merkle tree's every leaf node is labled with **a hash of off-chain transactions** offloaded from the mainchain.
 - **Merkle inclusion proof**: **a list of hash**, which proves that a particular off-chain transaction was actually included in a Merkle tree.
 Aggregator gives a Merkle inclusion proof to L2 clients.
 L2 clients use **Merkle inclusion proof and corresponding Merkle root** to check whether a transaction has actually been included or not.
-Data size of Merkle inclusion proof and the computation to check the inclusion are both $log(n)$ where n is the number of leaf nodes in the tree.
+Data size of Merkle inclusion proof and the computation to check the inclusion are both log(n) where n is the number of leaf nodes in the tree.
 - **Interactive dispute game**: a game played between a claim prover and its opponent.
 The game is judged by a smart conract using the on-chain data and proofs submitted by Plasma clients.
 - **Dispute period**: period that the dispute game is played.
 Users have to wait this period to withdraw their assets.